rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/k8s-namespaces.md

 `clear && kubectl get pods -n kube-system`{{execute}}

-Pods inside of this namespace are associated with services needed by Kubernetes in order to work.
-These consist of micro-services such as controllers and add-ons natively integrated with Kubernetes.
-Usually each cloud provider will run specific implementation pods in this namespace too - so don't worry if the `kube-system` namespace differs between clusters/cloud providers.
+Pods inside of this namespace are needed to make Kubernetes works, such as controllers and add-ons natively integrated with Kubernetes which we will talk later on

+> **Note:** Usually each cloud provider will run specific implementation pods in this namespace too - so don't worry if the `kube-system` namespace differs between clusters/cloud providers.

 ### kube-public